databonsai/databonsai/docs/BaseCategorizer.md

     categorization.
 -   `examples` (Optional[List[Dict[str, str]]]): A list of example inputs and their corresponding categories to improve categorization accuracy.
+-   `strict` (bool): If True, raises an error when the predicted category is not one of the provided categories.

 ## Computed Fields